hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_and_discourses/105_one_existence_appearing_as_many.md

 be thrown aside, and this is to be repeated continually, poured through the ears until it reaches the heart, until every nerve and muscle, every drop of blood tingles with the idea that I am He, I am He.
 Even at the gate of death say, "I am He".
-There was a man in India, a Sannyâsin, who used to repeat "Shivoham" — "I am Bliss Eternal"; and a tiger jumped on him one day and dragged him away and killed him; but so long as he was living, the sound came, "Shivoham, Shivoham".
+There was a man in India, a Sannyāsin, who used to repeat "Shivoham" — "I am Bliss Eternal"; and a tiger jumped on him one day and dragged him away and killed him; but so long as he was living, the sound came, "Shivoham, Shivoham".
 Even at the gate of death,